hailelagi/hungry-me/README.md

 ## Start here!
 - clone the repository

-- run `yarn` to install dependencies assuming you have node.js and typescript.
+- run `yarn && cd ./client && yarn` to install dependencies assuming you have node.js and typescript.
+- `cd ..` to the root and then

-- run `yarn start` to start the client development server :)
+- run `yarn start` to start the apollo-express development server